CTHRU/Hitrava/README.md

 For comparison, below is the data visable on the Huawei Health App.
 You can see that the distance is off by about 80m, and the duration off by 1 second, but the GPS trace is spot on.

 ![Huawei Health App example route](https://raw.githubusercontent.com/aricooperdavis/Huawei-TCX-Converter/master/Examples/Huawei_Health.png)

-### Next steps
-Some users have recommended the [TCX Converter](http://www.tcxconverter.com/TCX_Converter/TCX_Converter_ENG.html) tool to add altitude data to your TCX files once they've been converted.
-This may overwrite altitude data extracted from your device, if it collects this.

 ## Contributing
 This is a very early alpha version of this tool, so please help me by making it better!
 There are some scripts in the Development Tools folder that I find useful for debugging.
 I'll accept any improvements, but if you're looking for inspiration you could start with this to-do list: